binipringle/right-to-be-forgotten/_texts/0-outline.md

 ### Work product

-Protects documents / materials prepared by either attorney or client – including materials they request to be prepared)

-When prepared in anticipation (broadly construed) of litigation.
-E.g., not routinely prepared reports or documents that might be used in litigation – must be prepared in anticipation of litigation
+Protects documents and/or materials prepared by either attorney or client, including materials they request to be prepared, when prepared in anticipation (broadly construed) of litigation.
+Non-routinely prepared reports or documents that might be used in litigation must be prepared in anticipation of litigation.

-**Work product privilege absolute-ish vs qualified privilege:
+**Work product privilege absolute-ish vs qualified privilege:**

 | Absolute-ish | Qualified |
 | Confidential communications between client and counsel for counsel (5C’s) | Facts about case developed through Attorney’s own investigation |
 | Attorney’s notes that show thought process, legal research, planning, theories of case, etc. | Any documents prepared in anticipation of litigation  (broadly defined) by client (because work  product containing facts about dispute) |

-Qualified privilege may be obtained by opposing party if shows substantial need and undue hardship (high bar, see UpJohn).
+**Qualified privilege may be obtained by opposing party if shows substantial need and undue hardship** (high bar, see UpJohn) (undue hardship might be if witness who testified for defense dies before can testify for prosecution).

 - {:.indent-2}**Upjohn** (Corporate attorney-client privilege belongs to corporation and covers information provided by employees within the scope of their employment relationship)